autodesk-platform-services/aps-premium-report-pat/README.md

 The sample helps viewing, building custom reports and exporting usage query & export usage query API data in the form of tables, charts from Premium Reporting APIs.

-Uses 3-legged oAuth2 with implicit grant to authenticate with aps.
+Uses 2-legged oAuth2 with ADSK-PAT header which is a personal access token to authenticate with aps.

 ![thumbnail](thumbnail.PNG)